Dimensionality Reduction on Complex Vector Spaces for Euclidean Distance with Dynamic Weights: Abstract

 \section{Abstract}

-The weighted Euclidean distance between two vectors is a Euclidean distance where the contribution of each dimension is scaled by a given non-negative weight.
-The Johnson–Lindenstrauss (JL) lemma can be easily adapted to the weighted Euclidean distance if weights are known at construction time.
-Given a set of $n$ vectors with dimension $d$, it suffices to scale each dimension of the input vectors according to the weights, and then apply any standard JL reduction: the weighted Euclidean distance between pairs of vectors is preserved within a multiplicative factor $\epsilon$ with high probability.
+The weighted Euclidean norm $\n{x}_w$ of a vector $x\in \mathbb{R}^d$ with weights $w\in \mathbb{R}^d$ is the Euclidean norm where the contribution of each dimension is scaled by a given weight.
+Approaches to dimensionality reduction that satisfy the Johnson–Lindenstrauss (JL) lemma can be easily adapted to the weighted Euclidean distance if weights are known and fixed: it suffices to scale each dimension of the input vectors according to the weights, and then apply any standard approach.
+However, this is not the case when weights are unknown during the dimensionality reduction or might dynamically change.
+In this paper, we address this issue by providing a linear function that maps vectors into a smaller complex vector space and allows to retrieve a JL-like estimate for the weighted Euclidean distance once weights are revealed.
+Our results are based on the decomposition of the complex dimensionality reduction into several Rademacher chaos random variables, which are studied using novel concentration inequalities for sums of independent Rademacher chaoses.

-However, this is not the case when weights are provided after the dimensionality reduction.
-In this paper, we show that by applying a linear map from real vectors to a complex vector space, it is possible to update the compressed vectors so that the weighted Euclidean distances between pairs of points can be computed within a multiplicative factor $\epsilon$, even when weights are provided after the dimensionality reduction.
-Finally, we consider the estimation of weighted Euclidean norms in streaming settings: we show how to estimate the weighted norm when the weights are provided either after or concurrently with the input vector.